SK-EID/smart-id-php-demo/README.md

 Setup
 ------------
 Demo has an easy [Docker](https://www.docker.com/what-docker) setup.
-You don't need to download/export repository yourself.

 1. Install Docker
 2. Clone the whole repo to a local directory
-4. Open command-line in that directory and run following commands:
+4. Open command-line in that directory and run following command:

    `docker-compose up --build`